Audibene-GMBH/devops_challenge2/README.md

 ### Requirements

-Please provide some terraform code (best version 12) that creates the 3 buckets in the regions and 3 Cloudfront distributions each pointing to one of the buckets as an origin.
-Please keep in mind that your company might want to add new pages in other regions or additional ones in the regions that are already used at a later time.
+Please provide some terraform code (ideally using terraform version 12) that creates 3 buckets in appropriate AWS regions and 3 Cloudfront distributions each pointing to one of the buckets as an origin.
+Please keep in mind that your company might want to add *many* new pages in other regions or *many* additional ones in the regions that are already used at a later time.